Taiwan premier, cabinet to quit after local election trouncing

 It is also customary for the cabinet to step down when the premier resigns.

+"The time is up.
+I will call a special cabinet meeting tomorrow and resign along with the entire cabinet," Lai told reporters in parliament, adding that Tsai had approved his resignation.

-President Tsai Ing-wen is expected to announce a new premier, Lai said, and ministerial appointments would follow.
+Tsai, who is also from the DPP, was expected to announce a new premier, Lai said, and ministerial appointments would follow.

+Taiwan's elected president appoints the premier, who forms the cabinet and runs the government on a day-to-day basis.

+Analysts said Tsai, who faces a presidential election in about a year, must shore up public support for her policy on relations with Beijing and boost the island's export-reliant economy in a challenging year amid the China-US trade dispute.